sensu/sensu-docs/content/sensu-go/5.11/reference/assets.md

 and stores them in the backend or agent's local cache.
 The location of each asset defined in `runtime_assets` is then injected into the `PATH` before handler, filter, mutator or check is executed.
 Subsequent handler, filter, mutator or check executions look for the asset in the local cache and ensure the contents match the configured checksum.
-The backend or agent's local cache can be set using the `--cache-dir` flag.
+The backend or agent's local cache path can be set using the `--cache-dir` flag.
 You can disable assets for an agent using the agent `disable-assets` [configuration flag][30].